TylerMcMahonCreate/TylerMcMahonCreate.github.io/_pages/about.md

 ---

-Tyler is currently a 4th year student at Vanderbilt University seeking a job in the product design industry.
-He specializes in rapid prototyping and mechanical design.
+Tyler McMahon is a mechanical engineer with a passion for product design and advanced prototyping techniques.
+His professional experience is in instituional HVAC systems, with a focus on mechanical design.
+He is seeking a job in product design, full-building MEP, or defense.

 ## Education